3jackdaws/RBXLX-File-Splitter/README.md

 #Usage
 The tool is run once to convert an existing .rbxlx file to a directory structure.
 This directory can now be committed to git and changes are more easily visible.
 The tool can also be used to convert a project directory back into a rbxlx file.

+#Why PHP?
+PHP is great for websites because it can be embedded into the page markup.
+Why, then, is it being used like a general purpose scripting language?
+Actually, this started out as a web thing.
+When the idea changed to this xml converter, the language did not.
+Normally, a project like this would be done in Python or Java or basically anything that isn't a web scripting language, but we wanted to use something new and our choices were either PHP or a functional programming language.

 ##TODO
 1. Figure out how to do bullets in markdown.
 2. Write a recursive function to turn a simpleXML object into a specific directory structure.